 Being designated as the competent national authority defined in the Risk-preparedness Regulation (2019/941) in September 2020, the Energy Authority together with relevant stakeholders defined in 2021 national crisis scenarios in electricity sector and prepared the national Risk Preparedness Plan.
 The plan was submitted to the Commission and to the Electricity Coordination Group in December 2021.
-The Commission provided its opinion on the Risk Preparedness Plan in June 2022.
+The Commission provided its opinion on the Risk Preparedness Plan in June 2022 and the Energy Authority updated the plan according to the opinion.